Advertisement

 Lisbon Tram 28

 Tip: Get the Lisboa Card.
-This card will give you access to unlimited access to public transportation, free train rides to Sintra and Cascais, and discounts for museums and attractions.
+This card will give you unlimited access to public transportation, free train rides to Sintra and Cascais, and discounts for museums and attractions.
 You can get the Lisboa card for 24 hours (€22), 48 hours (€37), and 72 hours (€46).

-Also, two must-see neighborhoods are Alfama and Baixa!
+Also, two must-see Lisbon neighborhoods are Alfama and Baixa!
 Both neighborhoods offer excellent public transport links, and accommodation ranges from budget to high-end hotels and apartments.

 Lisbon colorful districts.
 How to spend 4 days in Lisbon